Freie Universität Berlin European Studies Program (FU-BEST)

 Students typically earn 12 to 15 KU credit hours during one semester abroad.
 You are encouraged to use the following resources to research available courses and to determine if these courses will meet your academic requirements at KU:

-Course List: Information on all courses offered at FU-BEST.
+FU-BEST Course List: Information on all courses offered at FU-BEST.

 German Language Course Information: All students are required to enroll in one German language course.